 An Act to constitute the Gold Corporation and provide for its functions and the conduct of its business, to preserve and continue the Western Australian Mint and constitute GoldCorp Australia as subsidiaries of Gold Corporation and provide for their functions and the conduct of their businesses, to repeal the Western Australian Mint Act 1970 and for related purposes.

-[Long title amended by No. 10 of 1990 s.
+[Long title amended: No. 10 of 1990 s.
 4.]

 Part I — Preliminary